Wise.blue

 Application peephole experience

-The lead dev and I designed the core of Supergrid UI by rapid prototyping with code over the course of the next month.
-We iterated with hourly mockup to code cycles, together scrutinizing ideas, assessing UX of implementation experiments, and weighing trade-offs until we solved all key usability areas.
+We iterated with hourly mockup-to-code cycles, together scrutinizing ideas, assessing the UX of implementation experiments, and weighing trade-offs until we solved all key usability areas.

 0:00